spoonapps/docs/doc/quick_start/tryit/tryit.md

 ```

 ```
-# View the newly created image with the `spoon images` command, which returns a list of all images present on the local machine.
+# View the newly created image with the `spoon images` command.
+# This returns a list of all images present on the local machine.
 > spoon images

 NAME                      SIZE   CREATED